Yossi Harel: Military and intelligence career

-He fought under Orde Wingate.
+Harel fought under Orde Wingate.
 Between 1945 and 1948, he played a leading role in the clandestine immigration enterprise in Palestine, commanding four Aliyah Bet ships: Knesset Israel, the Exodus 1947, Atzma'ut and Kibbutz Galuyot.
 After the establishment of the State of Israel, Harel studied mechanical engineering at MIT in the United States.
-Just before he finished his studies, Moshe Dayan, as Chief of Staff, called him back to Israel to investigate the Lavon Affair and made him head of Unit 131, an Israel Defense Forces intelligence unit.
+Just before he finished his studies, Moshe Dayan, as Chief of Staff, called him back to Israel to investigate the Lavon Affair, in which an Israeli spy and sabotage ring was uncovered in Egypt.
+He recommended the Prime Minister, David Ben-Gurion, to dismiss the people responsible for the fiasco.
+Ben-Gurion assigned him to rebuild military intelligence from the ground up and made him head of Unit 131, an Israel Defense Forces intelligence unit.

 Legacy and commemoration

-Harel is the subject of a biography in Hebrew by Yoram Kaniuk, Exodus: The Odyssey of a Commander (1999), which has been translated into many languages.
+Harel is the subject of a biography in Hebrew by Yoram Kaniuk, Exodus: The Odyssey of a Commander (1999; English title: Commander of the Exodus, ISBN 0-8021-1664-7), which has been translated into many languages.
 He rose to fame after the release of the 1960 Otto Preminger film Exodus, which was based on the 1958 Leon Uris novel of the same name.
 His character in the novel, Ari Ben Canaan, was portrayed by Paul Newman.

 In 2007 the government of Italy awarded the Exodus prize to Harel.
 The prize is given annually to individuals who promote peace and humanitarianism at La Spezia in Italy, where the ship Exodus 1947 was renovated.